Navneet7yadav/apna--colleges/README.md

 # apna--colleges
-this is my firstvrepository . and i am the author of my repository
+this is my firstvrepository . and i am the author of my repository and and